Who we are

-The Agency's staff support the Executive Director in carrying out his responsibilities, including administrative and procedural aspects of EU law related to the evaluation and safety-monitoring of medicines inthe EU.
+The Agency's staff support the Executive Director in carrying out their responsibilities, including administrative and procedural aspects of EU law related to the evaluation and safety-monitoring of medicines in the EU.

 In addition, the Agency has a number of working parties and related groups, which the committees can consult on scientific issues relating to their particular field of expertise.